 Using disk drive caching with SQL Server

-SQL Server requires systems to support ‘ guaranteed delivery to stable media ’ as outlined under the Microsoft SQL Server Always-On Storage Solution Review program.
-Fo
+SQL Server requires systems to support "guaranteed delivery to stable media" as outlined under the SQL Server I/O Reliability Program Requirements.

-For more information about the input and output requirements for the SQL Server database engine, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information about the input and output requirements for the SQL Server database engine, click the following article number to go to the article in the Microsoft Knowledge Base:

 Microsoft SQL Server Database Engine Input/Output Requirements